Maybe it was too early.

 This madness seemed like the perfect antidote for my previous kind of insanity.

 I walked down the street feeling so totally present that in some strange way all of a sudden everything seemed possible.
-It was such a weird feeling, for someone, who didn’t know anything but fear, pain, and confusion.
+It was such a weird feeling for someone who didn’t know much else, apart from fear, pain, and confusion.

 I smiled at pretty much everyone that day, while I sat in silence in a corner in the middle of a crowded city.

-I was in such a unique place within myself that in some weird way I was kind of excited, even while wondering, where I would sleep that night.
+I was in such a unique place within myself; in some weird way I was even excited while wondering where I would sleep that night.

 Just as I had this thought, a name spontaneously popped into my head.